-- 5) When you purchase a new pair of jeans you do so in the
+- 9) Households

-- A) factor market.
+- A) have no influence on the circular flow in a market economy.

-- B) input market.
+- B) purchase resources in the factor market.

-- C) product market.
+- C) sell goods in the product market.

-- D) resource market.
+- D) sell resources in the factor market.

 Learning Outcome: 2.3 Explain the basic idea of how a market system works